busterswt/openstack-networking/One - Neutron Flat Networking.md

 bridge_mappings = ph-eth0:br-eth0
 ````

 The label ‘ph-eth0’ represents our provider interface, in this case the bridge ‘br-eth0’.
 It will be used during the creation of networks in Neutron.
 It’s possible to have more than one provider bridge, especially when you have multiple switching infrastructures for various networks and services.
-Restart all quantum and openvswitch services on all hosts for the changes to take effect.
+Restart all Neutron and Open vSwitch services on all hosts for the changes to take effect.

 ####Networking / OVS Confirmation####